FOREX-Dollar pulls higher on Fed talk, sterling slips on Brexit anxiety

 * Fed speakers remind markets of rate hike plans

-The dollar index, which tracks the greenback against six major rival currencies, rose to 99.911, up 0.2 percent.
-It managed to crawl off a low of 98.858 hit earlier this week, its weakest level since Nov.
+The dollar index, which tracks the greenback against six major rival currencies, edged up slightly to 99.751.
+It managed to crawl off a low of 98.858 plumbed earlier this week, its weakest level since Nov.
 11, in the wake of U.S. President Donald Trump's failed healthcare reform bill.

+"The 'Trump trade' is still alive after all.
+It was too early to declare it dead with the failure of the healthcare reform bill to pass," said Ayako Sera, senior market economist at Sumitomo Mitsui Trust.

+"As long as the U.S. economy shows signs of strength, the dollar will remain strong, but since an overly strong dollar also has some downside for the U.S. economy, there will be dollar corrections," she said.

+"I think the optimism about 'Trumponomics,' against the failure to pass the Obamacare reform bill, is still dominating the dollar/yen market," said Masafumi Yamamoto, chief forex strategist at Mizuho Securities in Tokyo.

+"The dollar has been quite resilient, and this shows that optimism and hope among market participants remains, that some things will happen under the Trump administration," Yamamoto said.

+U.S. Federal Reserve Vice Chairman Stanley Fischer also gave the dollar a lift as he said in a television interview that two more increases to U.S. overnight interest rates this year seemed "about right."

+The Fed raised rates in March, and a majority of the central bank's policymakers foresee at least two more increases this year.

-Helping the greenback was data that showed U.S. consumer confidence index hit 125.6 in March, surpassing expectations for a reading of 114, and much higher than 116.1 in February.
+Reinforcing rate hike expectations, the Conference Board said U.S. consumer confidence index hit 125.6 in March, surpassing expectations for a reading of 114, and much higher than 116.1 in February.
 The March level marked the highest since December 2000.

-The numbers also pushed up U.S. Treasury yields, further bolstering the dollar's appeal.
-The yield on benchmark 10-year notes rose to 2.412 percent in Asian trading, from its U.S. close of 2.409 percent on Tuesday.
+The data pushed up U.S. Treasury yields, further bolstering the dollar's appeal.
+The yield on benchmark 10-year notes rose to 2.421 percent in Asian trading, from its U.S. close of 2.409 percent on Tuesday.

-U.S. Federal Reserve Vice Chairman Stanley Fischer said in a television interview on Tuesday that two more increases to U.S. overnight interest rates this year seemed "about right".

-"(The dollar's strength) is probably more a function of the very strong U.S. consumer confidence numbers we saw yesterday and the somewhat more hawkish noises we've seen emanating from the Fed," said Alvin Tan, currency strategist at Societe Generale in London.

-The Fed raised rates in March, and a majority of the central bank's policymakers foresee at least two more increases this year.

-Trump's healthcare reform failure last week raised doubts about his ability to carry out his fiscal stimulus and tax cuts, and pressured the dollar to 110.11 yen on Monday, its lowest since Nov.
-18. It has since recovered almost 1 percent and last stood at 111.15 yen, flat on the day.

-"I think the optimism about 'Trumponomics', against the failure to pass the Obamacare reform bill, is still dominating the dollar/yen market," said Masafumi Yamamoto, chief forex strategist at Mizuho Securities in Tokyo.

-Sterling wallowed at one-week lows, 0.4 percent down on the day at $1.2395 as investors braced for British Prime Minister Theresa May's move later on Wednesday to formally file paperwork to leave the European Union.
+Sterling, meanwhile, wallowed at one-week lows, down 0.3 percent at $1.2412 as investors braced for British Prime Minister Theresa May's move later on Wednesday to formally file paperwork to leave the European Union.

+Investors were also assessing news that Scotland's parliament had backed a vote for independence even though the British government said it would not enter independence negotiations with Scotland.

+Further weighing on the pound, Bank of England interest rate-setter Ian McCafferty highlighted a weak outlook for the economy on Tuesday, and said he did not know if he would vote to increase borrowing costs at the next BoE meeting in May.

-(Reporting by Ritvik Carvalho; additional reporting by Tokyo markets team; Editing by Keith Weir)
+(Reporting by Tokyo markets team; Editing by Shri Navaratnam and Eric Meijer)

 * Daseke files for mixed shelf of up to $300 million - SEC filing Source text for Eikon: Further company coverage: